SHAKTI – the new Coal Linkage policy of Government of India

 - b.
 Assign these linkages to capacities that are covered under exceptions and proviso clauses of Para 5.2 of the Tariff Policy dated

-6. Power requirement of group of States can be aggregated and procurement of power on tariff based bidding shall be made by the designated agency for which coal linkages are earmarked
+6. Power requirement of a group of States can be aggregated and procurement of power on tariff-based bidding shall be made by the designated agency for which coal linkages are earmarked

 7. Coal linkages, for IPPs having PPA based on imported coal, shall be made available through a transparent bidding process.